Relenes510/reveel_th_proj/README.md

 3. I would want an easily editable JSON file with config information to control project values such as rate sheet prices.
     - Control of validation checks can also be done through JSON config files.
 4. I would have the output_tables be divided by type (clients, invoices, etc.).
+5. In Production, I would add some logging functions to keep track of failures.
+I would 100% create a function that sends the team an email alert over failures in the ETL pipeline.

 # Assumptions made & Design Choices
 - Originally I wanted to do the following to the clients table: